flucksite/avram_encrypted/README.md

    > the database column so that values encrypted with an older key can be
    > looked up efficiently: `add encrypted_secret_value : String, index: true`.

+## Usage

-4. Include the `AvramEncrypted::Model` mixin and define the encrypted column in your model:
+1. Include the `AvramEncrypted::Model` mixin and define the encrypted column in your model:

    ```crystal